-Rating Expectations □Meets A complete response must □Approaches monitor academic performance and take appropriate corrective action if the school is not on track to or does not meet academic performance expectations; Address specific responsibilities related to □Does Not Meet meeting student academic achievement or growth expectations at the school-wide level and meeting student academic achievement goals at the individual student level (remediation/at-risk student); and Describe how the school will regularly evaluate the effectiveness of its academic program generally and the effectiveness of specific corrective actions or interventions.
+H.(2) Plan for Data Assessment Analysis Rating Expectations □Meets A complete response must Identify the processes the school will use, including specific action steps, triggers that would prompt action steps, responsible parties, timelines, and associated costs, to □Approaches monitor academic performance and take appropriate corrective action if the school is not on track to or does not meet academic performance expectations; Address specific responsibilities related to □Does Not Meet meeting student academic achievement or growth expectations at the school-wide level and meeting student academic achievement goals at the individual student level (remediation/at-risk student); and Describe how the school will regularly evaluate the effectiveness of its academic program generally and the effectiveness of specific corrective actions or interventions.
 Describe how the proposed school intends to use the data gathered from assessments to drive instruction Describe the board's role in analyzing the data gathered to inform school wide progress and potential changes.

 H.(3) Plan for Student Progress/Achievement & Communication Plan Rating Expectations □Meets A complete response must ■ Identify how student achievement and progress will be communicated to □ Students □ Parents □Approaches The governing body The authorizer The broader community; □Does Not Meet Identify the communication plan for each of the specific sources of student achievement data identified in H.(1) and any other relevant sources of student achievement data; and Provide information that demonstrates the plan is effective in reaching the targeted population and the specific community in which the school plans to locate.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE: